WMP Excellence Awards – Categories

 Nomination Categories

-Bravery Award
+Outstanding Bravery of the Year Award

-Celebrates those who have shown outstanding bravery in the course of carrying out their duties. (team or individual).
+Celebrates those who have shown outstanding bravery in the course of carrying out their duties (team or individual).

 The Chris Johnson Driving Diversity Award

-Criminal Justice and Victim Care Award
+Outstanding Victim Care Award

 The Barrie Simpson Investigator of the Year